 Why make a will?

 A will must meet the legal requirements to be enforceable.
 A generally will must be in writing, and under Georgia law must be signed in the presence of two witnesses.
 Other states may require three witnesses and/or a Notary Public.
 A person making a will has to be of sound mind when the will was made.
 That means a person has to have the mental capacity to understand the choices being made.
 If a court proceeding for construction of a will is required, the goal of the proceeding is to determine the intent of the testator and put that into effect.

 A will must be probated in order to put the will into effect after death.
 The processes of probate vary from state to state.
 In Georgia, the process is relatively efficient.
 If there are no objections to the will, and the witnesses can be located, probate can sometimes be accomplished in a few days.

 A will cannot be amended except by a written document that is witnessed as required for an original will.
-Many problems are created when people have a will and strike out portions, then write changes in by hand without these changes being witnessed.
+Problems are created when people have a will and strike out portions, then write changes in by hand without these changes being witnessed.
 These actions can void the will.
 A person who wants to amend a will can instead prepare a codicil, or a new will, or a “republication” of the old will can be done.

 Under Georgia law, certain actions can void a will.
 These include the birth of a child, adoption of a child, marriage, or divorce, to a limited extent.
 (The Georgia Code treats your spouse as though (s)he predeceased you) However, if the will provides that it is written in contemplation of such an event, then that event will not void the will.
 Often wills are drafted to plan for additional children.
 A will is not rendered void if it provides that any future children are to be included in the bequests.
 If a will does not contain such a provision, it can be rendered void if the maker has additional children.
 A number of people may have voided their will in this way, without knowing these rules.

 There are alternatives to wills such as revocable living trusts.
 This involves creating a trust, which is a legal entity separate from the maker.
 Then, all assets are transferred to the trust and owned by the trust.
-The trust can name beneficiaries, so after the death of its creator the property in the trust can go to the beneficiaries without having to probate a will.
+The trust can name beneficiaries, so after the death of its creator, the property in the trust can go to the beneficiaries without having to probate a will.
 Such a trust involves more legal work up front than a will, but it can limit or replace the process of probate.

 Our firm has been assisting clients with wills and estate planning matters in Gwinnett County for over 30 years.
 Give us a call 770-972-3803 and you and your loved ones will be glad you did.